 Radii are rather challenging with rigid tiles since the tile slides are straight.
 In addition, surface-applied tiles need to present a bevelled edge in order to avoid tripping hazards.
 Tiles cannot be simply cut off in order to match a radius without cutting off the bevel with it.
 This issue between the straight edge tile and the curved pathway is typically resolved by cutting the tiles into a sequence of long and narrow trapezoids which fit together roughly around the radius.

 Detectable warning paver mats or tiles can become ruined.
 As for paver tiles, the whole tile needs to be replaced.
 Meanwhile, flexible mats may be replaced in little portions, even in dome by dome.
 It can also be recoated to look good as new, as well.

 Detectable warning pavers are now necessitated in public areas by the United States law ever since year 2001.
-Current merchandise have had advantages from the early years of the design development, and dependable materials are now available for most situations.Manufactured in accordance with the requirements set forth in the American Disabilities Act (ADA), Tile Tech Detectable Warning Paver is fabricated with a non-slip texture produced by shot blasting technique.
+Current products have had advantages from the early years of the design development, and dependable materials are now available for most situations.Manufactured in accordance with the requirements set forth in the American Disabilities Act (ADA), Tile Tech Detectable Warning Paver is fabricated with a non-slip texture produced by shot blasting technique.
 Projects will benefit from its high 8,000psi strength and ability to withstand snow removal and freeze thaw conditions.
 Typical installations include railway platforms, handicap ramps and curb and grade changes.

 Detectable Warning Pavers are stocked in the four standard colors shown above.
 Custom colors & sizes are available on special request when quantities permit.
 Detectable Warning Paver can be sand set, mortar set or thinset.

-Dome spacing and geometry strictly compliant with all applicable codes.
+Dome spacing and geometry strictly compliant with all applicable ADA codes.
 Architectural finish integrates well with adjacent site works.